angoca/awesome-db2/README.md

 - [SQL PL in Rosetta Code](http://www.rosettacode.org/wiki/Category:SQL_PL) - A set of examples of how to develop in the procedural language of Db2 - SQL PL.
 - [SQL PL guide](http://www.sqlpl-guide.com/) - A manual about the SQL Procedural Language in DB2.
 The site helps you to develop stored procedures and user defined functions in DB2.
 - [Db2 Cheat Sheet for development](https://github.com/angoca/db2-cheat-sheet/blob/master/Db2CheatSheetForDev.pdf) - A cheat sheet with many sentences for development in Db2.
+- [SQL Maestro for Db2](https://www.sqlmaestro.com/products/db2/) - A set of tools specially designed for DB2 databases administration.

 ## Contributing